-A prolonged false flat leads to the next climb.
-The Puerto del Connio begins in the small village Ventanueva and climbs for 13.3 kilometres at 4.5%.
+The route continues to the Puerto del Connio, which is a regular ascent of 11.7 kilometres at 6.2%.
 The riders then fly down a long descent to San Antolín de Ibias.

 It does not take long for the third mountain to introduce itself.
-Puerto del Pozo de las Mujeres Muertas is an irregular climb of 18 kilometres.
-The average gradient is 4.7%, which is a misleading statistic.
+Puerto del Pozo de las Mujeres Muertas is an irregular climb of 11.3 kilometres.
+The average gradient sits at 6.8%, which is a wildly misleading statistic.
 The climb serves a dizzying mix of false flats, double digit sectors and short descents.

 Click on the images to zoom